 Industry Analysis & Industry Trends

 The UK computer and gaming market has changed considerably over the past decade.
 Constant advances in technology and declines in prices have made computers more affordable.
-Such technology has also given consumers access to the latest programs and applications via a range of new devices that have changed the way they use and integrate computers into their everyday lives.
+Such technology has also given consumers access to the latest programs and applications via a range of new devices that have changed the way they use computers in their everyday lives.

 Computer and gaming product retailers sell a broad range of products, including desktops, laptops, tablet computers and computer software.
 Retailers may also sell gaming consoles, video games and accessories.
 Businesses in the industry sell products through physical stores and may also have associated online stores... purchase to read more